donofden/donofden.github.io/_posts/2021-03-01-coginito-auth+auth-cloud-front-for-s3.md

 ![blog-head-image](/images/doc/20-cognito.png)

-- You will be redirect to defailt page, `index.html` field in `Public S3 Bucket`,
+- You will be re-direct to default page, `index.html` field in `Public S3 Bucket`,

 - It will check for `JWT` token in the URL, else redirect to `Cognito`

-- Once succesful login, cognito will redirect to `index.html` in `Public S3 Bucket`
+- Once successful login, cognito will redirect to `index.html` in `Public S3 Bucket`

 - If the URl has `idtoken`, The `JS` present in the `index.html` file will redirect the user to `private/login`.

 - The Lambda@Edge associated with the `Behaviour` will validate the `JWT` token with `Private Key` and `JWKS` key.

-- Upon Succesful validation, The Lambda@Edge code will attach `Signed Cookies` and redirect to `private/app/index.html`.
+- Upon successful validation, The Lambda@Edge code will attach `Signed Cookies` and redirect to `private/app/index.html`.

 - The redirection will pass via `CloudFront` the CF will check the signed cookies and authorise the user to access the `Private S3 Bucket`.